apache/qpid-proton/proton-c/bindings/go/README.md

 2. AMQP-aware developers using Go as an implementation language:
    - Go types to exactly represent all AMQP types and encoding details.
-   - Full access to AMQP concepts like connections, sessions and links.
+   - Full access to detailed AMQP concepts: sessions, links, deliveries etc.

-We will follow conventions of the C and python API where possible to help cross-language developers but idiomatic Go is the overriding consideration.

 ## Status

-The current code is a foundation, not an implementation of the target API.

 There are two Go modules so far.
 See the documentation using

     godoc apache.org/proton
     godoc apache.org/proton/event

-The event module contains a straightforward mapping of the proton event API and the simplified MessagingHandler python API.

-The proton module contains the mapping between AMQP types and messages and Go types.
+The proton module maps between AMQP and Go types and has a Go representation of an AMQP message.
+It is the beginning of the "real" Go API.
+For examples of what this API will look like see:

+- [receive.go](../../../examples/go/receive.go) uses channels and goroutines to receive concurrently.
+- [send.go](../../../examples/go/send.go) less interesting but there for symmetry.

+The event module is a port of the proton C and python MessagingHandler APIs.
+It provides low-level, goroutine-unsafe but (mostly) complete access to proton.
+It is the foundation for building the Go API and may be useful for advanced AMQP projects or cross-langauge proton development in future.

+The event API is functional but not completely complete.
+The Go API doesn't exist yet, there is some dummy code so the examples will compile and run.

 ## The event driven API